microsoft/vs-tools-for-ai/docs/cognitive-services.md

 - <a id="list-services">Discover (list) all your subscribed cognitive services</a>.
 Refreshing (Double clicking or right-clicking and selecting refreshing) will list all the cognitive services subscribed in your account.

-	*Note: If there are so many subscriptions (or resource groups) in your account that the refreshing goes too slow, please filter the subscriptions (and resource groups) by right clicking **Azure Cognitive Services** and selecting **Select Subscription**.*
+	*Note: If you have many subscriptions (or resource groups) in your account, you can filter the subscriptions (and resource groups) by right clicking **Azure Cognitive Services** and selecting **Select Subscription**.* This can make finding the service you are looking for easier.

 - <a id="service-properties">Query the basic information of cognitive service</a>.
 After listing the subscribed cognitive service, you could get further information of the service of interest.
 Right the the cognitive service and select **Documentation**, **Properties** or **Subscription Keys** to retrieve the information you want to query.
 The subscription keys and **Endpoint Location** (**Properties**) are necessary to authenticate your applications.